SIsilicon/Godot-Planar-Reflection-Plugin/README.md

 ## Installation

 Whether you're downloading it from the GitHub repo, or from the Godot asset library, the plugin will be inside the `addons` folder. copy that folder into your project's `addons` folder.
 If you don't have such a folder, make one.
+Then in your Project Settings, go to the Plugins tab and enable the plugin.
+Simple!

 ## Usage